hmatthews6/Thermal-Housing-Model/README.md

 ninjatempdata, SolarAngles and SolarI are data csvs from renewables ninja [1], [2], slightly edited to make them easier for the code to read, website: https://www.renewables.ninja/

+I have tried to leave enough documentation/comments in the code for it to hopefully be easily understandable.